 |Ambient sound mode||Not exactly||No|

-To get there, Google did remove some features from the Pixel Buds (2020) to place them in more affordable territory, but the audio features are largely intact.
+To get there, Google did remove some features from the Pixel Buds (2020) to place them in more affordable territory, but the audio features are largely intact, which is good because Google has pretty much discontinued the 2020 Pixel Buds.
 You won't be able to swipe on the outside of the earbuds to adjust volume, nor will the A-Series buds pause as fast when you remove one from your ears.
 The bigger cut may have been in taking out wireless charging from the case.
 The only way to charge it back up is through a USB-C cable.
 Fast charge for 15 minutes to get up to three hours of playback.

 The AirPods are no more capable as far as features go.
 There is quick pairing with iOS devices, but you lose out on that once you try pairing them with an Android device.
 The touch controls on the outer shell are hardly any better, and battery life also holds no advantage.
 You do have the option of going with a wireless charging case so long as you're willing to pay extra to get it.
 If you go with the wired option, you have to charge via Lightning.